 As mentioned above, WordPress is the most used CMS on the internet.
 A high number of users means there is an abundance of published information on all areas of the system so you can find help quickly when you have an issue.
 Just give it a try yourself: Google a question about WordPress directly, in the same way as if you were to ask me about it.
 Chances are you will get one or even several answers immediately.

-In principle, the basic system already comes with the most important functions.
-With several WordPress plugins (extensions) you can also easily extend the functionality of your website and activate additional features.
-Later in this series I will go more into more detail on what plugins can do for you.
-Just like with plugins, you can individualize your WordPress installation with themes.
+In principle, the basic system already provides the most important functions.
+With several WordPress Plugins (extensions) you can extend the functionality of your website without much effort and activate additional functions.
+Later in this series I will go into detail about Plugins .
+Just like with Plugins you can individualize your WordPress installation with Themes .

-With themes you determine the design, i.e. the appearance of your website.
-Depending on your budget and your desire for individuality, you can either use anything from a free WordPress theme (often pretty standard and basic) to completely individually programmed ones.
+With Themes you determine the design, i.e. the appearance of your website.
+Depending on your budget and desire for individuality, you can get everything from free (little individuality) to completely individually programmed at WordPress Themes .

 What about security?

-Because the market share of WordPress is so high, the software is, of course, interesting for hackers and a large target.
-Rarely will you or your website be personally attacked.
-However, there are several "bots" on the net that only search out WordPress installations and automatically test common security holes.
-So you should take care to keep your WordPress up to date and secure.
-Many hosters, including RAIDBOXES, offer relevant security features and services.
-In this way you don't have to worry about updating your plugins, themes, or the WordPress core software and you can concentrate on your own content.
+Because WordPress is so widespread, it is naturally also interesting for attackers and offers a correspondingly large attack surface.
+You or your website are rarely attacked personally.
+However, there are many "bots" on the web that only search for WordPress installations and automatically test common security holes.
+So you should make sure to keep your WordPress up to date and secure.
+Many host, like Raidboxes, offer corresponding security features and services.
+Here, for example, you don't have to worry about updating plugins, themes and the WordPress core software and can concentrate fully on your own content.